Sustainability Comparison

 What is Microsoft's SINK sustainability score?

 Microsoft scores 43/100 on the SINK sustainability index (Below expectations).
-Microsoft reports comprehensive emissions data with third-party verification, but absolute emissions rose 23.4% since 2020 despite renewable energy claims.
-The company relies heavily on carbon removal credits to offset rising Scope 3 emissions, faces greenwashing accusations for marketing AI to fossil fuel companies while sponsoring climate events, and maintains trade association memberships actively opposing climate policy.
+Microsoft reports comprehensive emissions data with third-party verification, but absolute emissions rose 23.4% since 2020 baseline despite 71% revenue growth.
+Heavy reliance on carbon removal credits, annual renewable matching that masks hourly grid reality, and membership in climate-obstructing trade associations undermine net-zero credibility.

 What is Alphabet Inc. (Google)'s SINK sustainability score?